BartHijmering/BartHijmering/README.md

 About me

--A dutch student with some experience in html, java, javascript, c# and android -My workflow is slow and steady, trying to understand things rather than just copy/paste them.
+-A dutch student with some experience in html, java, javascript, c# and android</n>
+-My workflow is slow and steady, trying to understand things rather than just copy/paste them.
 -Likes to start the day late ~